pawl300/xcards/README.md

-# xcards
-A simple plugin to add Twitter Card meta tags to your posts
+Generate inline content previews on Twitter.com and Twitter clients by including Twitter Card HTML meta elements for individual posts.

 Create the Plugin File